 Phone Records: We may subpoena call records and cell-phone data records to see if the other driver was distracted at the time of the accident.
 That’s one reason why it’s important to document as much detail about your accident as possible.
 If you can remember to do so, write down the time, the place, weather conditions, information about the other person’s driving, which directions you were traveling in, etc.

 Cameras: We can seek out surveillance footage from nearby businesses that may show the accident partially or in its entirety.

 Witnesses: Though witnesses may not have been able to see what caused the distracted driving, they can usually give a clearer picture of what happened.
 By putting the pieces together, we can create a clearer picture of what happened.
 As auto accident attorneys, it is not uncommon for us to seek out and interview witnesses.

 We understand the confusion and frustration that come along with auto accidents.
 If you have questions, we are here to answer them.
-Contact our office for a free, no-obligation consultation at (210) 404-HURT (4878).
+Contact San Antonio car accident attorney Eric Ramos and his team for a free, no-obligation consultation at (210) 404-HURT (4878).

 Eric Ramos Law, PLLC is located on 7979 Broadway #207, 78209, San Antonio, Texas.
 From San Antonio International Airport (SAT) Head east on S Terminal Dr then Slight left onto E Terminal Dr then Continue onto Airport Blvd then Turn left onto I- 410 Access Rd/NE Interstate 410 Loop and Turn right onto Broadway then Turn right and Turn right.
 Destination will be on the left.